This smoked mackerel pasta recipe is simple, frugal & packed full of flavour, cooking in just 15 mins makes it is a great midweek meal!

 The vibrance of the lemon and chili combination sits so well alongside the smoky, salty mackerel and screams of the Mediterranean.

-This simple smoked mackerel pasta recipe is insanely quick.
-I have it listed at 20 minutes but if you are a quick worker you can have this on the table in 12-15 minutes.
+This recipe is also insanely quick.
+I have it listed at 15 minutes but if you are a quick worker you can have this on the table in 12 minutes.

 It is a simple case of boiling some pasta and cooking some breadcrumbs.

-Stripping the smoked mackerel is a breeze thanks to the firm texture that smoking it imparts.
+Stripping the fish is a breeze thanks to the firm texture that smoking it imparts.

 There are no excuses for missing out on this bad boy!